-At one dinner, while in Lucca, away from the school, we all enjoyed a luscious, popular and traditional soup – Farro and bean or common in Italian – Zuppa di Farro.
+At one dinner, while in Lucca, away from the school, we all enjoyed a luscious, popular and traditional soup – Farro and bean or in Italian – Zuppa di Farro.
 Initially, I thought I would not like this dish because of the farro, however, the waiter insisted I try it, since too he stated that barley was one of ingredients.
-I love barley, an old grain which I often ate in my childhood when our maid, Ann, cooked beef, barley and mushroom soup.
+I love barley, an old grain which I often ate as a youngster when our maid, Ann, cooked beef, barley and mushroom soup.

-Yes, the waiter was correct, the soup was indeed delicious, creamy, touched with small hunks of beans, but too, some of the beans may have been pureed or mashed, which made the soup half chunky, half smooth, yum!
+Yes, the waiter was correct, the soup was indeed delicious, creamy, touched with small hunks of beans, but too, some of the beans were pureed or mashed, which made the soup chunky and smooth, a tasty combination.

-My version of farro and beans soup fared a bit differently since I was short on carrots, but had plenty of barley and I added bacon instead of pancetta, plus, had half a pound of ground beef which I wanted to make use of, and, a few other changes.
-I also added my remaining zucchini which I had collected from my garden the day before to use them before our first major snow, which led temperatures dipping near 20 degrees!
+My version of of a soup with farro fared a bit differently since I was short on carrots, but had plenty of barley and I added bacon instead of pancetta.
+In addition, I used a small amount of ground beef. .
+I also added my last zucchini from my garden before our first major snow hit.

-FARRO, BEAN, BARLEY AND VEGETABLE SOUP Serves 8-10
+BEEF, BARLEY VEGETABLE SOUP WITH FARRO Serves 8-10

 3 Tbsp. olive oil, divided